telerik/reporting-docs/knowledge-base/pass-sqldatasource-columns-as-datasource-for-nested-data-items.md

 ## Description
-When you need to pass data from a [SqlDataSource](../sqldatasource) to its nested [data item](../data-items), you need to pass all of the data.
+When you need to pass data from a [SqlDataSource](../sqldatasource) bound to a data item to its nested [data item](../data-items), you need to pass all of the data.
 This is due to the fact that SqlDataSource can return only a single DataTable.
 Even if the query returns a DataSet, only the first of the tables will be used - [Selecting Data with the SqlDataSource component](../sql-data-source-selecting-data).
 In some cases, this may significantly deteriorate the performance.
-The general approach for binding child DataSource to parent data is explained in the _Use DataObject as a datasource for nested data items (Table, List, Crosstab, Graph)_ section of [How to use the ReportItem.DataObject property in expressions](../data-items-how-to-use-data-object) article.
+The general approach for binding the DataSource of the child data item to parent data is explained in the _Use DataObject as a datasource for nested data items (Table, List, Crosstab, Graph)_ section of [How to use the ReportItem.DataObject property in expressions](../data-items-how-to-use-data-object) article.